syk2021/cpsc482/code.md

     clustering, as used in AlphaCode, was the best performing model after perfect sample selection.
 If filtering was not applied, increasing the sample size did not bring improvement in the solve rate.
-While there still was a noticeable gap with the performance of the perfect sample selection model, the solve rate of 10@k with filtering and clustering indicated that including filtering and clustering helped with achieving better performance.
+While there still was a noticeable gap with the performance of the perfect sample selection model, the solve rate of 10@k with filtering and clustering proved that including filtering and clustering helped with achieving better performance.

 ## Thoughts and Comments
     What interests me most about this work is that it demonstrated that machine learning systems have the potential to